No matter what our medical model or general culture believes, grief is healthy.

 Additional Ways to Learn About Grief

-Healing the Loss also offers educational workshops and online courses designed to help individuals and organizations better understand grief and how to support those experiencing loss.
+Healing the Loss also offers educational workshops and online courses for individuals and organizations who want to better understand grief and how to support others.

 These programs explore the basics of grief, the language of loss, and compassionate ways of responding to people who are grieving in both personal and professional settings.